-The centre will be staffed by scientific researchers who will focus on key issues facing koalas in the urban context (habitat loss, predation by domestic animals, road kill and disease), and will collaborate with universities and other research institutions.
-The centre will offer a unique and memorable experience, while helping to educate and engage visitors about how they can contribute to koala conservation.
+The centre is staffed by scientific researchers who will investigate key issues facing koalas in an urban context, with a focus on disease and potential breed and release programs, and will collaborate with universities and other research institutions.
+The centre offers a unique and memorable experience, while helping to educate and engage visitors about how they can contribute to koala conservation.

-The research centre will accommodate a minimum of two scientific researchers, and may include:
+The state-of-the-art research centre accommodates a minimum of two scientific researchers, and includes: